48 Fringe Hairstyles and Haircuts to Suit Just About Anyone

 Messy textures are great for giving off cool-girl-vibes.
 It works so well with a cute micro fringe and face-framing tendrils like Imogen Poots proves.

-Just remember to get a curly hair specialist to cut your hair into a fringe because shrinkage is a real thing!
+Just remember to get a curly hair specialist to cut your hair into a fringe!

 Loving these fringe ideas?
 Still not sure if you’re willing to part with your hair?
 Bangs needn’t be scary because you can simply fake it ’til you make it with this easy, faux fringe.

 Just create a high ponytail and flip your hair forward to create the illusion of a fringe.
 Then tie a bandana or scarf to finish off the look.

 Short Layered Hair With Fringe

 This short layered look is great for those looking for more volume.